 - Watch Clips and Trailers on FluentU Actively watching is the key to actually learning from German movies.
 If you find yourself struggling to keep up or unable to stay focused on your learning, then you may benefit from using a program like FluentU.

 - Try Both Dubbed and Original Language Movies

-As you delve into the world of German-language movies, you’ll notice that they come in two varieties: (1) films originally made in German and (2) movies which have been dubbed.
+As you delve into the world of German-language movies, you’ll notice that they come in two varieties: (1) movies originally made in German and (2) movies which have been dubbed.
 Germans love their dubbing.
-The benefit of seeking out your movies online is that films of both varieties are commonly available with German and/or English subtitles.
+The benefit of seeking out your movies online is that movies of both varieties are commonly available with German and/or English subtitles.

-Dubbed films often feature faster speech, to fit in all the German syllables in the same amount of time.
+Dubbed movies often feature faster speech, to fit in all the German syllables in the same amount of time.
 Don’t be afraid to challenge your ear with them.
-Braving the dialogue of dubbed films will make original German movies seem much easier to understand.
+Braving the dialogue of dubbed movies will make original German movies seem much easier to understand.

 Who thought learning German could be so relaxing?